alicevision/Meshroom/README.md

 [MrGeolocation Repository](https://github.com/alicevision/mrGeolocation)

 The Meshroom Geolocation plugin consists of nodes that utilize the GPS data to download 2D and 3D maps.
 It could extract the embedded GPS data from photographs to accurately place and contextualize your 3D scans within their global geographical environment.
-You can retrieve a variety of maps: a 2D map (worldwide – using Open Street Map), an elevation model in 3D (worldwide – using NASA datasets), and a highly detailed 3D model from Lidar scans when available (France-only – using the open data France’s IGN Lidar datasets).
+You can retrieve a variety of maps: a 2D map (worldwide – using Open Street Map), an elevation model in 3D (worldwide – using NASA datasets), and a highly detailed 3D model from Lidar scans when available (France-only – using France’s open data IGN Lidar datasets).

 # License